-During the year, equity markets had strong performance.
-Overall, the Plan ended the year with net assets available for benefits totalling \$800 million, an increase of \$9 million over the previous year.
-Over the past five years, the Plan has seen net assets available for benefits increase by \$56 million while paying out \$287 million in benefits.
+During the year, equity markets struggled with the majority of the returns coming from foreign exchange.
+Overall, the Plan ended the year with net assets available for benefits totalling \$771 million, a decrease of \$29 million over the previous year.
+Over the past five years, the Plan has seen net assets available for benefits increase by \$27 million while paying out \$301 million in benefits.

-In 2014, the Plan paid \$62 million in benefits and \$4 million in administrative expenses.
+In 2015, the Plan paid \$64 million in benefits and \$4 million in administrative expenses.
 The administrative expenses represent fees paid to the investment managers and custodian for managing and recording investments.
 These fees are based on the fair value of assets under management.